Developer Guide

 Figure 21: Result of the find command in figure 20

 There could be another conflicting meaning of the command.
-In this case, instead of trying to find entries with either the tag javascript
+In this case, instead of trying to find entries with either the tag javascript or react, the user could have intended to find the tag javascript T/react.
+This could lead to some confusion.

 Proposed Design Tweak